tonybaloney/pycharm-security/README.md

 ## Current checks

+* [PW100](doc/checks/PW100.md) Matching inputs, secrets or tokens using the == operator is vulnerable to timing attacks.
+Use compare_digest() instead.
-* [HL100](doc/checks/HL100.md) md4, md5, sha, and sha1 hashing algorithms should not be used for obfuscating or protecting data
+* [HL100](doc/checks/HL100.md) MD4, MD5, SHA, and SHA1 hashing algorithms should not be used for obfuscating or protecting data
 * [HL101](doc/checks/HL101.md) MD5, SHA-1, RIPEMD-160, Whirlpool and the SHA-256 / SHA-512 hash algorithms all vulnerable to length-extension attacks and should not be used for obfuscating or protecting data
 * [YML100](doc/checks/YML100.md) Use of `yaml.load()` can cause arbitrary code execution.
 Suggests and has a "Quick Fix" to replace with `safe_load()` using existing arguments
 * [FLK100](doc/checks/FLK100.md) Use of `debug=True` when instantiating flask applications